What Applicants Need to Know about Special Immigrant Juvenile Status and Visa Availability

 Photo designed by Freepik |

-To obtain a green card, some Immigrant youths can apply for a Special Immigrant Juvenile Status (SIJS), which offers a path to a green card for undocumented youths.
-To obtain SIJS prior to applying for a green card, Immigrant Youths need a valid court order stating the following; they are a dependent on the court or in the custody of a guardian appointed by the court, they cannot reunify with one or both parents due to abuse, abandonment, neglect, or a similar case under state law, and it is not in their best interest to return to their home countries.
+To obtain a green card, some Immigrant youths can apply for a Special Immigrant Juvenile Status (SIJS) which offers a path to a green card for undocumented youths.
+To obtain SIJS prior to applying for a green card, youth applicants would need a valid court order stating the following: they are a dependent on the court or in the custody of a guardian appointed by the court, they cannot reunify with one or both parents due to abuse/abandonment/neglect or a similar case under state law, and it is not in their best interest to return to their home countries.
 Immigrant youth must also be under 21, unmarried, and be living in the United States; however, some juvenile courts may only issue a juvenile court order if a youth is under 18 years old.
 For more information on each of these steps, USCIS has a website page that explains eligibility for SIJ status and what to do during and after filing.
-Although youths with SIJS can apply for a green card, there is a limit on the amount of applicants who can obtain a green card through SIJS each year, as well as a “per country” cap, where applicants will also have a limit based on the country they are from.
+Although youths with SIJS can apply for a green card, there is a limit on the amount of applicants who can obtain a green card through this program each year, as well as a “per country” cap, where applicants will also have a limit based on the country they are from.
 In fact on March 2023, the Department of State (DOS) issued a notice detailing changes to its interpretation of the Immigration & Nationality Act (INA) provision with respect to the availability of visas in categories subjected to an annual limit, and thus shifted visa availability significantly since April 2023.

 How to Obtain SIJ and Visa Priority Date